KyozuFR/Bricks-Buyer/README.md

 # Bricks-Buyer
 Solves the problem of "bricks.co" project openings at a defined time.
 With this you can put your investment orders a few hours in advance. (currently only available in French)
 ***Script made several years ago, there are a lot of things to improve here but I am aware of them.
-This will be fixed shortly.***
+This will be fixed soon.***

 ## requirement
 install [python](https://www.python.org/downloads/)